pote/philote-js/README.md

 # Philote.js

-This is the client side library for [philote.io](https://philote.io).
+This is the client side library for the [Philote](https://github.com/pote/philote) websockets server.

 ## Usage